-Opening up the Arizer Air II
+Opening up the Arizer Air 2 Vaporizer

 The packaging on the Air 2 opens up like a book and even has a magnet clasp on the cover.
 I must say this is my favorite packaging on any vaporizer so far and as mentioned, I am someone who has long been impartial to packaging aesthetics.
 Arizer makes it easy to understand.

-- The Arizer 2 vaporizer
+- The Arizer 2 Vaporizer

 - Potpourri glass diffuser

-- Open ended glass draw
+- Open Ended glass draw

-- Glass draw with mouthpiece
+- Glass Draw with mouthpiece

 - 18650 battery

-- 2 screens
+- 2 Screens

 - Cleaning pic